You’ve found an interesting vintage Omega watch. Perhaps on Ebay or another auction site or even at a yard sale.

 If you checked all the items above and you’re still not sure you could always ask some questions on one of the forums.
 Members are usually very knowledgeable on how to spot a fake Omega and are willing to help.

 Remember that prices way below market value are suspicious.
-There are still people who have no clue what they have but in the age of smartphones and Google, they are getting rarer every day.
+There are still people who have no clue what they have but in the age of smartphones and Google, they’re getting rarer every day.
 If it sounds too good to be true, it probably is.

 Don’t let all these “rules” and warnings discourage you.
 Vintage watches are awesome and Omega is an interesting brand with many interesting models.
-That does mean, however, that it’s one of the brands that are most faked and tampered with, so just be careful.
+Unfortunately, that means that Omega is one of the most faked and frankenized watch brands, so just be careful.

 Do you have more tips or tricks on how to spot a fake Omega?
 Please comment below so that I can add them to the article.